pschafran/purc/README.md

 * Cluster and remove chimeric sequences, iteratively
 * Woop woop

 Note that PURC works on Mac machines.
-We have not tested it on Linux and PC.
+We have not tested it on Linux or PCs.
 [TODO]

 ## **Quick Start** ##
 ### Step 1: setup ###
-PURC is consist of purc.py and a number of dependencies.
+PURC consists of purc.py and a number of dependencies.
 We bundled most of the dependencies (cutadapt, muscle and usearch) together in the distribution.
 To get the dependencies in place, cd to the purc directory, and type:
 ```
 #!shell
 ./install_dependencies.sh